01-edu/Branch-AI/one_md_per_day_format/piscine/Week1/day2.md

 12. What are the top 5 most popular email providers/hosts (e.g. gmail.com, yahoo.com, etc...)

 ## Correction
-The validate this exercice all answers should return the expected numerical value given in the correction AND uses Pandas.
-For example using NumPy to compute the mean doesn't respect the philosophy of the exercice which is to use Pandas.
+The validate this exercise all answers should return the expected numerical value given in the correction AND uses Pandas.
+For example using NumPy to compute the mean doesn't respect the philosophy of the exercise which is to use Pandas.

 1. How many rows and columns are there?**10000 entries**